Browse Definitions :

 9. CryptoZombies

-CryptoZombies is one of the largest blockchain development education platforms and was the first internet tutorial for NFTs.
+CryptoZombies is one of the largest blockchain development education platforms and the first internet tutorial for NFTs.
 It centers on constructing a zombie-based video game.
-Users complete a series of in-browser, interactive coding lessons that mainly focus on Ethereum and Solidity development.
-After users complete the courses, they can apply what they learned to build and deploy a dApp that acts as a multiplayer online strategy game.
+Users complete a series of in-browser, interactive coding lessons mainly focusing on Ethereum and Solidity development.
+After completing the courses, users apply what they learned to build and deploy a DApp that acts as a multiplayer online strategy game.
 CryptoZombies is free and open source.

 Website: https://cryptozombies.io